jaafardialloo/ArgoCDAppConfig_GitOps/README.md

 # ArgoCDAppConfig_GitOps
-This repository is for me to get may hands wet  with gitOps and ArgoCD .
+This repository is for me to get familiarized with gitOps and ArgoCD .

 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
 It is designed to automate the deployment and management of applications in a Kubernetes cluster, ensuring that the desired state of the applications matches the actual state.